 Format of supporting documents

 The format of supporting documents with applications for residence permits shall be as required by the Directorate of Immigration and confirmed in the manner the Directorate considers necessary.
-Following are the main factors regarding the format of supporting documents:
+Following are the main factors regarding the format of supporting documents.

-2. Application for a residence permit.
 The applicant shall submit the appropriate form for a residence permit, which the Directorate of Immigration has prepared.
 The form shall be submitted in original format and must be carefully filled out and signed by the applicant.
 A representative of an applicant may not sign the application.
 If the form is filled out with a pencil or lead pen the form is not regarded as a valid application, as such applications do not meet the requirements regarding safeguarding documents (archives).

 A confirmed copy is defined as being a document authenticated by a competent public authority (either the issuer of a certificate or another public authority), confirming that the original version has been copied.
 The confirmation does not entail material confirmation of the contents of the certificate in question.
 It is important that a certificate has been legally authenticated (see below) before a confirmed copy is made of it.